 He was a two-time undisputed welterweight world champion, and won six world titles at welterweight.
 For all the details about Nápoles' world title wins and defenses refer to "José Nápoles World Titles".

-Some of Nápoles' best fights and notable victories include wins over Adolph Pruitt, Ernie Lopez, Hedgemon Lewis, Horacio Agustin Saldano, Ralph Charles, Emile Griffith, and Billy Backus.
+Some of Nápoles' best fights and notable victories include wins over three Hall-of-Famers (Emile Griffith, Curtis Cokes, and Eddie Perkins), Billy Backus, Adolph Pruitt, Ernie Lopez, Hedgemon Lewis, Horacio Agustin Saldano, and Ralph Charles.

 His last professional fight was a welterweight title defense bout against John H Stracey at 36 years of age, on December 6, 1976.
 Nápoles lost the fight via 6th round TKO — and lost his WBC and The Ring titles.